Your Guide To Masturbation After Giving Birth

-Waiting to have sex after giving birth can be torture for some couples.
-Although you're likely busy taking care of your new bundle of joy, your body is also recovering and possibly beginning to crave physical contact.
+Waiting to have sex after giving birth can be hard for some couples.
+Although you're likely busy taking care of your newborn, your body is also recovering and possibly beginning to crave physical contact and a little ‘me’ time.
 Meanwhile, your doctor insists that you wait a full six weeks after giving birth before you engage in any kind of intercourse with a partner.
 But does that mean that all sex has to be off the table?
 It makes sense that inserting anything into your vagina might not be a great idea postpartum, but masturbation after giving birth feels like an option that’s still on the table.
+But is it?

-Because the thing you need to keep in mind is that there are two kinds of masturbation: external masturbation, such as clitoral stimulation, and internal masturbation, such as inserting something into your vagina.
-For postpartum masturbation shortly after giving birth, it is best to stick with external masturbation since inserting anything into the vagina could be painful, uncomfortable, and cause complications.
+The thing to keep in mind, she clarifies, is that there are two kinds of masturbation: external masturbation, such as clitoral stimulation, and internal masturbation, such as inserting something into your vagina.
+For postpartum masturbation shortly after giving birth, external masturbation is best, as inserting anything into the vagina could be painful, uncomfortable, and cause complications.

 If your body is feeling comfortable and you are adequately healed postpartum, it may just be time for you to engage in postpartum masturbation.
 Stick with clitoral simulation only and don't be afraid to ask your partner for a helping hand.
 In fact, Grinonneau-Denton says that partner observed or included masturbation may be a great way to reconnect with your lover, improve your mood, and “allow an opportunity to become more attuned with one's body.”

 Ashley Grinonneau-Denton , certified sex therapist and couples therapy expert